 There are legal and illegal stimulants, which can be natural or synthetic.
 Legal stimulants have been used to treat illness, but there are also legal stimulants that aren’t drugs at all.
-Let’s take a look at the legal stimulants, their uses and their effect on the body.
-If someone you know needs help with stimulant abuse, call Legacy Freedom.
-We offer the most affordable programs for drug rehab Raleigh NC services.
+Let’s take a look at the legal stimulants, their uses, and their effects on the body.

 Amphetamines are a legal stimulant that is only available with a prescription.
 These come in pill form and are prescribed to treat an illness.
 Amphetamines are more commonly known by brand names such as Ritalin and Adderall.
 They are given to patients with Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD).
 They are generally prescribed to be taken every day as part of a treatment regimen.
 They can help improve concentration and focus for someone suffering from an attention disorder.

 They are often abused by people who don’t have ADD or ADHD but want the effects it produces.
 Students under academic pressure often take them in order to stay awake and focus better on their studies.
 Dependency on amphetamines can occur if someone takes them frequently and ends up needing them in order to function normally.

 While it has been debated that nicotine itself is about as harmful as another common legal stimulant, caffeine, when it is smoked in a cigarette, the user is getting over 4,000 other chemicals along with it.
 When tobacco is smoked, nicotine is absorbed into the lungs and moves into the bloodstream.
 It reaches the brain less than 10 seconds after it’s inhaled.
 Chewing tobacco or gum enters the system through mucus membranes.
 It increases heart rate and may cause a rise in dopamine, the happy chemical found in the brain.
 The risk of addiction to nicotine is high.